jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 	{% endhighlight %}

 #### Easy JSON parsing
-Assertions with string comparision of whole result works only for simple responses.
+Assertions with string comparision of whole result works nice only for simple responses.
 When complex XML or JSON data is returned, then it has to be parsed in order to create assertions for single field value.
 Groovy helps with that task with XMLSluper or JSONSlurer classes.
 Insances of those classes parse string in XML or JSON to map of map and allow accessing values using keys as field names.

 For sample response:
 {% highlight javascript linenos %}